jkim430/ui.dv/README.md

 data = [1,2,3,4] || [{name: 'one', value: 1}, {name: 'two', value: 2}]
 ```
 - Fcn is a function - this function will be wired as an ng-click for each data element.
 It will receive the element itself as well as its index in the array.
 - Options is an object - the available options slightly vary depending on the directive.
-Refer to the table below for details.
+Refer to the options section below for details.
 - Bar, dot, and circle graphs take a width and height, while the pie chart takes a radius.

 Example directive: